 All written assignments need to be submitted via LiveText prior to the student's scheduled presentation.
-You will be assessed through your LiveText account as you present your case.
-Therefore, your presentation document(s) need to be submitted BEFORE you enter class the day of your presentation.
-If you are unable to submit your documents prior to the presentation date, you will need to reschedule your presentation.
-The instructors and program personnel are not responsible for ensuring you have a date to present.
-It is in your best interest to be prepared to present on the date you sign-up for.
+Students' will be assessed through the LiveText portfolio during the presentation.
+Therefore, the presentation documentation must be submitted BEFORE the presentation.
+If a student is unable to upload the documentation prior to the presentation date, he/she will need to reschedule the presentation.
+The instructors and program personnel are not responsible for ensuring students have a date to present.
+It is in each student's best interest to be prepared to present on the date he/she is scheduled.